Knitter/wtactics-legacy/rules.md

 ### Tactics

-The hope is that the "front / back" and "melee / ranged" principles play well together and offer lots of tactical combinations to explore.
+The hope is that the "front / back" and "melee / ranged" principles play well together, offering lots of tactical combinations to explore.
 For example, ranged troops in the back row could bring down front row troops without taking harm.
 However, skirmish/flying/sharpshooter troops could bring down the frail archers easely.
 But in both cases, it would be wise to have some tough troops on the front row to protect the others.